mdsufz/gSpreadComp/README.md

 ```sh
 gspreadcomp gspread [options] -o output_dir
 ```
-- Runs the main `gspreadComp` to compare spread and plasmid-mediated HGT.
+- Runs the main `gSpreadComp` to compare spread and plasmid-mediated HGT.
 - Options:
   - `--checkm STR`: Path to the formatted Quality estimation dataframe
   - `--gene STR`: Path to the formatted target Gene dataframe to calculate the spread